Abuton/LoanPredictor/README.md

 Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
 These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
 To automate this process, they have provided a dataset to identify the customers segments that are eligible for loan amount so that they can specifically target these customers.

+#### Evaluation Metric

+Your model performance will be evaluated on the basis of your prediction of loan status for the test data (test.csv), which contains similar data-points as train except for the loan status to be predicted.
+Your submission needs to be in the format as shown in sample submission.

+We at our end, have the actual loan status for the test dataset, against which your predictions will be evaluated.
+We will use the Accuracy value to judge your response.

 ## Streamlit App
 Streamlit App was Built to Expose the Model into production